primus/primus/README.md

 The server function is only executed on the server side and receives 2
 arguments:

-1. A reference to the initialized Primus server.
+1. A reference to the initialised Primus server.
 2. The options that were passed in the `new Primus(server, { options })`
    constructor.
 So the plugin can be configured through the same interface.

 The client receives the same arguments:

-1. A reference to the initialized Primus client.
+1. A reference to the initialised Primus client.
 2. The options that were passed in the `new Primus(url, { options })`
    constructor.
 So the plugin can be configured through the same interface.